PatrickCallaghan/datastax-leaderboard-demo/README.md

 	dsetool create_core datastax_leaderboard_demo.stage_leaderboard generateResources=true reindex=true

 We will use the command line tool, cqlsh.
-To use the limit properly with Solr Search queries, turn off the pagination using

-	paging off

 Then we can run the following to get the top ten overall scores.

 	select user,total from age_of_darkness_leaderboard where solr_query='{"q": "*:*", "sort":"total desc"}' limit 10 ;